M31-Capital/Investment_Theses/english/Arweave(AR).md

 Development Fund (19.1%): 10,505,000 AR
 Future Project use (26.5%): 14,575,000 AR

-According to the blockexplorer, 9 addresses hold 22m AR (nearly 50% of circulating supply)

 ##Token Utility

-1. Encoding data into the system and rewarding miners.
+* Encoding data into the system and rewarding miners.
 In order to write a transaction into a block, a user has to pay some AR as a transaction fee- majority of the fee is stored in a treasury and paid to miners over time.
-2. Paying for permanent data storage.
+* Paying for permanent data storage.
 (Upfront costs) – more the requirement for data storage – more demand for AR.

-##How the Protocol generates Revenue
+##Revenue Drivers

-•	Upfront costs for data storage: Current cost 0.26 AR/GB translates to roughly $15.5/GB.
+* Upfront costs for data storage: Current cost 0.26 AR/GB translates to roughly $15.5/GB.
-•	Transaction fees generated off of apps built on the blockchain.
+* Transaction fees generated off of apps built on the blockchain.

-Current Total Data stored: 71.86 TB
+* Current Total Data stored: 85.4 TB
-Total Revenue generated: $1.1m.
+* Total Revenue generated: $1.3m

 ## SWOT Analysis